fbpx

 Early competitive running 1976-77

-She joined the Westchester Road Runners Club in New York, took running much more seriously, and started again to run short races and marathons.
-Endurance sports and the women who participated in them fascinated her.
+Schwam joined the Westchester Road Runners Club in New York, took running much more seriously, and started again to run short races and marathons.
+Endurance sports and the women who took part in them intrigued her.
 She said, “I was fascinated with Alaska and the Iditarod, with mountain climbers and the human body.”

 The State of Women’s Ultrarunning

 In the 1970s, the Amateur Athletic Union (AAU), was governing American amateur running and working to prepare athletes for the Olympics.
-Women started to be allowed to run in some marathons starting in 1970.
-Ultrarunning pioneer, Ruth Anderson of California, helped to fight for the recognition of women in distance running.
-By 1975 an AAU Women’s Track and Field committee existed but they still held the view “1500 meters was perhaps even a bit too far for the fragile female athlete.”
-(As reported by Anderson) That year Anderson was organizing women’s running events in California and started taking part in ultrarunning, in 1976.
+By 1975, an AAU Women’s Track and Field committee existed, but they still held the view “1500 meters was perhaps even a bit too far for the fragile female athlete.”

-Prior to 1976 there were only a handful of American women who ran ultras including:
+Prior to 1976, in the modern era of ultrarunning, there were only a few (about 20) American women who ran ultras, including:

 • Eileen Waters (1945-2016) – the first woman to break seven hours running 50 miles in 1974, at Santa Monica, California.

-In general, women were welcome to run in American ultrarunning events during the 1970s, but there were very few who entered because the door had only just opened for them to run marathons.
-In 1977, less than 20 women finished American ultrarunning events.
+Women were welcome to run in American ultrarunning events during the 1970s, but there were very few who entered because the door had only recently opened for them to run marathons.
+In 1977, only abut 40 women finished American ultrarunning events.

-By the mid-1970s, women’s ultrarunning “records” were just starting to be recorded and were ready for the pioneers to claim.
-In 1976 the known women’s world best times track or road were:
+By the mid-1970s, women’s ultrarunning “records” were just starting to be recorded and ready for the pioneers to claim.
+In 1976, the known women’s world best times on track or road were:

 • 50 km: 4:11:58